Phase transitions in when feedback is useful: Defining the problem

 Structurally, these dynamics are equivalent to a Kalman filter.
 The most common representation of this filter might even be viewed as predictive coding, as the update step uses the residual between the predicted and actual observation.
 However, the Kalman filter has no costs aside from the final inference, and no computational noise except the observation.
 Biological computation therefore may weigh fundamentally different tradeoffs in its inferences.
 Our goal is to find the parameters that minimize a weighted combination of inference loss, feedback energy cost, and feedforward energy cost (Eq~\ref{tot-cost}) given limitations caused by computational noise.

 We optimize the following parameters: the gain $\CGnot$ on the previous inference that is integrated into the new prediction; the prediction multiplier $\PMnot$ and observation multiplier $\OMnot$ that describe how the noisy prediction and the observation are weighted to form the residual; and the parameters $\PEMnot$, $\CRMnot$, and $\PCMnot$ that determine how the inference is updated in light of the new noisy residual.
 The optimization is done at steady state, assuming the observer must continually update its estimate in a stationary dynamic environment.
 For mathematical tractability, we assume that all messages are linear functions of their inputs, the three losses are quadratic, the weight on the inference loss is a scalar, and all noise is independent Gaussian white noise.
-The equations governing this problem are:
+The equations governing this problem are: We consider how the optimal computational strategy varies with cost-weights ($W_{\rm b},W_{\rm f}$) that determine the relative importance of feed{\bf b}ack, feed{\bf f}orward, and {\bf inf}erence costs (${\rm Cost}_{\rm b}$, ${\rm Cost}_{\rm f}$, and ${\rm Cost}_{\rm inf}$). $\eta_{\rm p}$, $\eta_{\rm o}$, $\eta_{\rm b}$, and $\eta_{\rm f}$ represent the process noise, observation noise, feedback noise, and feedforward noise with variances $\sigma_{\rm p}^{2}$, $\sigma_{\rm o}^{2}$, $\sigma_{\rm b}^{2}$, and $\sigma_{\rm f}^{2}$ respectively.
+We will see below that certain combinations of parameters determine the system's behavior at transition points.